 - Chromosome abnormalities other than 47,XXY (eg, 46,XY/47,XXY mosaicism; 48,XXXY; 49,XXXXY) account for 10-20% of cases.

-- Mental retardation and hypogonadism are more severe in patients with 49,XXXXY than in those with 48,XXXY.
+- General learning disability and hypogonadism are more severe in patients with 49,XXXXY than in those with 48,XXXY.

 - Rarely, an individual may possess both an additional X and an additional Y chromosome (48,XXYY).